angular/vscode-ng-language-service/override_rename_ts_plugin/README.md

+Note: This is currently disabled.
+See conversations in https://github.com/angular/vscode-ng-language-service/issues/1685 and https://github.com/angular/vscode-ng-language-service/issues/1683

 This package is applied to the built-in TS extension by the config [`typescriptServerPlugins`][1] and is used to disable rename provider of the built-in TS extension so VSCode asks the Angular Language Service for the answer instead.

 Detail about this package is [here][2].